 Type t = s.GetType();

-After Getting the Type of the Object through the following code:
+Getting the Typeof the Object through the following code:

 // Create a new instance of the TargetClass